JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/SpotifyWebAPI/auth.md

     // You should store a reference to WebAPIFactory if you are using AutoRefresh or want to manually
     // refresh it later on.
 New WebAPIFactory objects cannot refresh a SpotifyWebAPI that they did not
     // give to you.
-    webApiFactory = new SecureWebAPIFactory("INSERT LINK TO YOUR index.php HERE")
+    webApiFactory = new TokenSwapWebAPIFactory("INSERT LINK TO YOUR index.php HERE")
     {
         Scope = Scope.UserReadPrivate | Scope.UserReadEmail | Scope.PlaylistReadPrivate | Scope.UserLibraryRead | Scope.UserReadPrivate | Scope.UserFollowRead | Scope.UserReadBirthdate | Scope.UserTopRead | Scope.PlaylistReadCollaborative | Scope.UserReadRecentlyPlayed | Scope.UserReadPlaybackState | Scope.UserModifyPlaybackState | Scope.PlaylistModifyPublic,
         AutoRefresh = true